 Comments: On the 10 April WG call, members of the CCT-RT provided additional context for this recommendation.
 According to the CCT-RT members, research findings indicate that end users expect to see a relationship between TLDs and the meaning of the string and/or usage of associated domains.
 It seems that the spirit of this recommendation is to create incentives to encourage that correlation, so as to promote user trust.

 This clarification provides helpful background information.
 The WG would appreciate if, in addition, the CCT-RT could more precisely define the term “user expectations” in the context of this recommendation.
 Further, it would be useful to have additional details about the rationale for encouraging “content” (e.g., is it both the meaning of the string as well as the content of the domain, or one or the other?) to match the TLD’s understood purpose.
+Finally, it would be helpful if the CCT-RT would clarify how the reference to “relationship of content of a gTLD to its name” is consistent with Section 1.1(c) of the ICANN Bylaws.

 Recommendation 33